AWebb-git/3D3-P2/README.md

 1.If you have no Android device you must download Android Studio and open the project in it.
 2.We will be runnning the app on Android Studio's built-in emulator, so we are required to redirect our device port to the emulator port.
-3.Before you do anything, enter your pcs  IPv4 address that the python scripts will be hosted on, on line 163 in the MainActivity.java file.
+3.Before you do anything, uncomment lines 61 and 225 of MainActivity.java.
 4.Pressing the green run button in the top left to start the emulator, hover over the app on your task bar and you should see something like : Android Emulator - Pixel 3a_API_30_x86:5554 that last bit after the 'x86:' is what we want, it will almost always be 5554.